Nanny Taxes in New York

 New York employers must grant leave for domestic violence victims.
 You must provide a reasonable amount of leave to:

-An exception will be granted if you can show the leave will cause you undue hardship.
-Employees may need to provide advance notice of the leave or documentation of the leave when it is not foreseeable.
+An exception will be granted if you can show the leave will cause undue hardship.
+Employees may need to provide advance notice or documentation of the leave when it is unforeseeable.

 New York State Human Rights Law

 The state’s Human Rights Law (HRL) has expanded protections to individuals employed as domestic workers.
 Previously, domestic workers were only covered by the Human Rights Law’s antidiscrimination protections in certain circumstances.
-Now, domestic workers are considered “employees” for all purposes under the Human Rights Law and have the full protections of the HRL’s employment provisions.
+Now, domestic workers are considered “employees” for all purposes under the Human Rights Law and have full protection under the HRL’s employment provisions.
 A person does not need to live with their employer to be considered a domestic worker.
-Additionally, the law does not cover any individual employed by their parents, spouse, or child.
+The law does not cover any individual employed by their parents, spouse, or child.

 Employers are prohibited from discriminating against domestic workers due to age, race, creed, color, national origin, sexual orientation, gender identity or expression, military status, sex, disability, predisposing genetic characteristics, familial status, marital status, domestic violence victim status, favorably resolved arrest record, or because the individual has opposed any practices forbidden under the HRL or because the individual has filed a complaint.

 In some situations, the employee’s sex might be considered a bona fide occupational qualification.
-If something is a bona fide occupational qualification, it means it is essential to performing a job.
+If something is a bona fide occupational qualification, it is essential to performing a job.

 Stop Credit Discrimination in Employment Act